challet/MooPlay/README.md

 =======

-MooPlay give some tools on top of a video html markup.
+MooPlay give some tools on top of an html5 video markup.
 You can build your own player with :

 * a play / pause control
 * a play progress bar